-Dallas Fed Manufacturing Index in the United States is expected to be 27.90 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Dallas Fed Manufacturing Index in the United States to stand at 19.36 in 12 months time.
-In the long-term, the United States Dallas Fed Manufacturing Index is projected to trend around 12.00 Index Points in 2020, according to our econometric models.
+Dallas Fed Manufacturing Index in the United States is expected to be 11.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Dallas Fed Manufacturing Index is projected to trend around 10.00 points in 2022 and 5.00 points in 2023, according to our econometric models.